Good, Fast, Cheap – Pick Any Two

 In 1982, actor Burt Reynolds referenced the saying while discussing his filmmaking career.
 He humorously noted, “We make ’em cheap and fast.
 Not good, just cheap and fast,” revealing an awareness of these trade-offs.
 In 1983, Professor William A. Ruch mentioned the saying at a White House Conference On Productivity, challenging its inherent limitations by suggesting that with innovation, achieving all three might be possible.

 The phrase’s versatility allowed it to spread across various fields.
-In 1984, it was applied to software development, emphasizing the need for balance in programming.
-By 1987, the principle was articulated clearly in the arts industry, illustrating its broad application.
+In 1984, professionals applied it to software development, emphasizing the need for balance in programming.
+By 1987, the principle appeared clearly in the arts industry, illustrating its broad application.
+The understanding of “good, fast, cheap – pick any two quote origin” became essential knowledge for creative professionals across disciplines.

 Travel writer Rick Steves adapted the concept to travel in his 1988 book, “Europe Through the Back Door,” applying it to the balance between luggage weight, happiness, and cost.